logo

 Advertisement

 Barbara Bach marveled audiences with her talent and beauty during the height of her acting career in the 1970s and '80s.
-However, after reaching stardom, she took a step back from acting after falling in love with a rock star.
+However, after reaching stardom, she stepped back from acting after falling in love with a rock star.

 Barbara Bach circa 1976. | Source: Getty Images